-H. Awnings, Canopies and Marquees
+G. Awnings, Canopies and Marquees

-Lettering and logos are not allowed on an awning or canopy, and marquee lettering will only be allowed with specific reccomendation from the DRC and approval of the Planning Board.
+Lettering, logos, and marquee lettering will only be allowed with specific reccomendation from the DRC and approval of the Planning Board.
 Signs should not be used under awnings or canopies unless there is at least 8 feet of clearance for the sign from the sidewalk.

-I. Number and Hierarchy
+H. Number and Hierarchy